Vice Principal: Job Description & Career Info

 Step 4: Complete a Graduate Program

 Teachers can prepare for advancement into vice principal positions by earning a master's degree in educational leadership or education administration.
 In certain states, professionals might also be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
-Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and prior teaching experience before enrollment.
+Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and have prior teaching experience before enrollment.
 Courses in these types of programs may include curriculum development, administrative leadership, school law and school finance.
 Students may also have to fulfill internships and capstone projects to graduate.

 Step 5: Pursue an Administrator or Assistant Principal License

 The majority of U.S. states require public school vice principals to have a school administrator or assistant principal license.
 To be eligible for licensure, most states mandate that applicants earn a graduate degree.
 Candidates are often expected to complete a state licensing exam and may need to satisfy a practicum requirement under the supervision of a mentor.
 Specifications vary by location, but states usually permit individuals to add a vice principal endorsement to their current teaching license.
 Many states require individuals to obtain a certain score on the Praxis II exam after completing a master's degree program and securing a minimum amount of teaching experience.
-Those who wish to work at a private school don't need to earn licensure.
+Those who wish to work at a private school may not need to earn licensure.

-- Join a professional organization.
 Associations created for both school principals and vice principals are available.
 Individuals can turn to the National Assistant Principal Leadership Center within the National Association of Secondary School Principals to learn about opportunities for professional development and to keep their credentials current.